 Or, maybe your kids’ dad is not in the picture, which means you have a whole different laundry list of issues, like trying to make it a wonderful day, in spite of this glaring omission.
 Maybe your child is feeling very sad as they become aware of other families with two parent homes.
 Once again, it all falls on you to be positive, kind, and as loving as possible.

 For some of us, our relationship with our own father comes to light here.
 If he is a positive part of your life, he has likely served as a terrific role model for your kids.
 If you and your father don’t get along or no longer speak, Father’s Day can be a cruel reminder of what you are sorely lacking.

 Getting Through Father’s Day

 How do people with complicated family lives get through this?
 Is there really a solution?
-I’ve gritted my teeth on Father’s Day for most of my sons’ lives, as it seemed like their dad got way more glory than he ever earned.
+I’ve gritted my teeth on Father’s Day for most of my sons’ lives, as it seemed like their dad got way more glory than I felt he ever earned.
 I survived those days by talking it out with other single mom friends, who understood better than anyone else.

-As to Father’s Day for single moms—here’s my survival advice.
+Father’s Day for single moms: here’s my survival advice.
 I had one special approach that helped me through Father’s Day.
 Since I was basically both mom and dad to my boys, I decided that I deserved my own Father’s Day gift.
 Since I could usually only afford a small gift, I put more energy into the gesture of treating myself rather than what the end result was.
 Sometimes it was Ben & Jerry’s Chunky Monkey ice cream; other times it was new nail polish and a magazine.